10 Best Ways to Celebrate Earth Day in Georgia

 Join the 4-H Tidelands Nature Center on Jekyll Island to celebrate Earth Day at the beach.
 Take a walk and learn about the tides, sand dunes, and how sand moves along barrier islands.
 You can help keep the beach beautiful by picking up trash during the walk.

-Celebrate spring with baby animals, themed crafts, and activities at Fernbank Museum of Natural History in Atlanta.
+Celebrate spring on Little Critters Day with baby animals, themed crafts, and activities at Fernbank Museum of Natural History in Atlanta.
 While you’re there, catch a movie at Fernbank’s Giant Screen Theater and explore WildWoods at Fernbank Forest, an immersive nature trail with hands-on exhibits and beautiful scenery.

 7. Admire the beauty of gardens